What’s to like about Mid-Century Modern Homes in these Foreclosure days?

 Perhaps the main thing that sets these homes apart is the construction – many are “post and Beam” and are laid out showing the structure per the plan for this custom home in Fauntleroy, West Seattle overlooking the Ferry to Vashon Island.

-30 Responses to “What’s to like about Mid-Century Modern Homes in these Foreclosure days?”
+69 thoughts on “What’s to like about Mid-Century Modern Homes in these Foreclosure days?

 What years comprise “mid century”?